lobos54321/geogem/ROADMAP.md

 - Integrate with TON DNS for location naming
 - Implement a robust reward system using TON for transactions and a points-based mechanism for user engagement"
 - Enhance location-based task generation and verification system
+- Design and implement the GEOGEM Token (GEM) economy, including minting mechanism and viral distribution strategies
 - Conduct beta testing with a limited user group

 Deliverables: